//this is the mailchimp popup form //ShareThis code for sharing images

 Autonomy - “I Take Ownership of My Work”

-Put simply, when people feel they are the source of their decisions and actions, and that these decisions and actions are aligned with their goals, they are likely to feel that their need for autonomy is being fulfilled.
+Put simply, when people feel they are the source of their decisions and actions and that these decisions and actions are aligned with their goals, they are likely to feel that their need for autonomy is being fulfilled.

-Alternatively, the more a person feels that they need to complete certain actions to comply with external requests or demands (i.e., requests or demands important to others), the less likely their autonomy needs are fulfilled.
+Alternatively, the more a person feels that they must complete certain actions to comply with external requests or demands (i.e., requests or demands important to others), the less likely their autonomy needs are fulfilled.
 When we take a person’s voice, decision-making power, and control over their workflow away, we cripple their job satisfaction and diminish any personal drive to do hard work that they may take ownership of.

 Competence - “I Can Do This Job”

 People want to feel good at what they’re doing.
-When workers struggle to feel that they are performing proficiently and/or mastering a skill, it can be demotivating and lead to low employee morale.
+When workers struggle to feel that they are performing proficiently and/or mastering a skill, it can demotivate and lead to low employee morale.
 People need the opportunity to feel like they are doing a good job at least in some regard, even if not across the board.

 Relatedness - “I’m Part of Something I Like”